NVIDIA/NVFlare/docs/examples/fl_experiment_tracking_mlflow.rst

 :class:`ConvertToFedEvent<nvflare.app_common.widgets.convert_to_fed_event.ConvertToFedEvent>` in the client config.

-Adding MLflow logging to your Code
+Adding MLflow Logging to Your Code
 -------------------------------------------

 In this exercise, all of the MLflow code additions will be made in ``learner_with_mlflow.py``.